 - Firm commitment to a career in domestic primary care and urban health.

 - Medical student or graduate in good standing.
-Only MDs who have graduated within the past three years will be considered.
+Only MDs who have graduated within the past three years are eligible.

 - Successful completion of USMLE Step I by date of submission of application.
 (We do not have a minimum score requirement)